Warwick-Allen/essays/theological_profile.md

 ### Distinctiveness
 This theological profile is **uncommon but internally coherent**, representing a thoughtful synthesis that:
-- Maintains Baptist convictions on baptism and church polity.
+- Maintains the Baptist convictions on baptism and church polity.
-- Embraces Arminian soteriology through Molinist framework.
+- Embraces the Arminian soteriology through the Molinist framework.
-- Incorporates charismatic pneumatology with biblical safeguards.
+- Incorporates the charismatic pneumatology with biblical safeguards.
-- Elevates means of grace beyond typical Baptist practice.
+- Elevates the means of grace beyond the typical Baptist practice.
 - Distinguishes between corruption and guilt in anthropology.
-- Balances theological confidence with appropriate humility.
+- Balances the theological confidence with appropriate humility.

 ### Theological Influences
 Drawing from multiple streams:
-- **Arminian Tradition**: Arminius, Remonstrants, Free Will Baptists.
+- **The Arminian Tradition**: Arminius, the Remonstrants, the Free Will Baptists.
-- **Baptist Tradition**: Believers' church, regenerate membership, local autonomy.
+- **The Baptist Tradition**: The believers' church, regenerate membership, local autonomy.
-- **Charismatic Movement**: Pentecostalism, Third Wave, continuationism.
+- **The Charismatic Movement**: Pentecostalism, the Third Wave, continuationism.
-- **Reformed Tradition**: High view of Scripture, emphasis on God's sovereignty (via Molinism).
+- **The Reformed Tradition**: High view of Scripture, emphasis on God's sovereignty (via Molinism).
-- **Wesleyan Tradition**: Means of grace, social holiness, balance of authorities.
+- **The Wesleyan Tradition**: The means of grace, social holiness, balance of authorities.
 - **Philosophical Theology**: Molinism (William Lane Craig, Thomas Flint, Kirk MacGregor).

 ---